-Non-alcoholic fatty liver disease and prediabetes go hand in glove; they are high on the list of the so-called "diseases of civilisation."
-The organ is simply unable to handle all that glucose pouring in from refined carbs that we are eating; there is a buildup of triglycerides and a terminal condition called steatohepatitis begins.
+Non alcoholic fatty liver and prediabetes go hand in glove; they are high on the list of the so-called "diseases of civilisation."
+The organ is simply unable to handle all that glucose pouring in from the refined carbs that we are eating; there is a buildup of triglycerides and a terminal condition called steatohepatitis begins.

-Add to it excessive spirits and beer and you'll be in the queue for a liver transplant.
+Add to that excessive spirits and beer and you'll be in the queue for a liver transplant.

-If it's all too much trouble then sitting under the trees you once planted, sipping coffee and watching the grandchildren grow up will probably not be your pleasure; instead pain, pills and doctors will be your constant companions.
+If it's all too much trouble then sitting under the trees you once planted, sipping coffee and watching the grandchildren grow up will probably not be your pleasure; instead anticipate that pain, pills and doctors may in the future be your constant companions.
 It is all about the lifestyle "choices" we make.